-In the meantime, you can download an in-progress copy of More Work with Stories.
-If you read the second book, please send me feedback so I can improve it before it's published.
+If you do read the second book, please send me feedback so I can improve it before it's published.

 More Exercises and Variations

 These are descriptions of some newly forming prototype exercises, or variations of existing exercises, that I've been working on since finishing Working with Stories.
-They will be incorporated into the follow-on book (or into, gasp, another edition of WWS) when that happens.
+They will be incorporated into the second book (or into, gasp, a fourth edition of WWS) when that happens.

 Ground truthing exercise - In this exercise, people juxtapose parts of a document with stories of their experiences.
 The comparison helps them evaluate and improve the document.